Erika Jayne Responds To ‘Raunchy’ Allegations On ‘Dancing With The Stars’

 Erika Jayne made her dancing debut during last week’s episode of Dancing With the Stars and unfortunately, Len Goodman didn’t appreciate the sexual nature of her performance.

-As fans of the ABC dancing competition may recall, Erika Jayne hit the ballroom with her partner Gleb Savchenko last Monday night for a racy performance of the salsa.
-Then, moments later, the Real Housewives of Beverly Hills star was called out by Goodman who claimed the dance was a bit too “raunchy” for his liking.
+As fans of the ABC dancing competition may recall, Erika Jayne hit the ballroom with her partner, Gleb Savchenko, last Monday night for a racy performance of the salsa.
+Then, moments later, the Real Housewives of Beverly Hills star was called out by Goodman, who claimed the dance was a bit too “raunchy” for his liking.

 In response, Erika Jayne has spoken out against the judge’s double standards.